foldingbeauty/coder-golang/README.md

-# coder-golang
+# Welcome to CoderGolang

-coder-golang is VS Code running on a remote server, accessible through the browser and pre-loading with Go (1.14) and the VS Code extensions
+CoderGolang is VS Code preloaded with with Go (1.14) and the VS Code extensions enabled.

 - work in progress -